You will love this light and refreshing Cream of Cucumber Soup. Serve it during summertime for a cool meal or side.

 Can I switch up the veggies in this soup?

 Technically, you can blend up pretty much any veggies you want into this soup.
 However I recommend sticking to the recipe.
 Cucumber, lettuce, and avocado blend together really well to create a light, refreshing soup.

 Explore other cold summer soups.

 - ½ cup water

-(dill, fresh mint, tarragon, or cilantro), or 1 teaspoon dried
+- 1 tbsp fresh herbs minced (dill, fresh mint, tarragon, or cilantro), or 1 tsp dried